 Is there housing available during Thanksgiving, winter and spring breaks?

-Vacation housing is available (at additional cost) during Thanksgiving Break, Winter Break and Spring Break for those students living in Devine, Randall, Hitchcock, Congreve, Stoke and SERC A Halls.
+Vacation housing is available (at additional cost) during Thanksgiving Break and Spring Break for those students living in halls that remain open during the breaks.
 Residents of other residence halls are not guaranteed vacation housing and accommodations will be made on a space available basis.
-If you are an incoming first-year student and will need break housing, please be sure to indicate that on your online housing application prior to June 26.
+If you are an incoming first-year student and will need break housing, please be sure to indicate that on your online housing application.

 Babcock Hall (graduate student housing) and the undergraduate on-campus apartments remain open during academic year breaks and students may stay without incurring extra charges.

 Additional information can be found on our website http://unh.edu/housing/conferences/vacation.html.
 Please direct questions regarding break housing to Michael Saputo at 603.862.2120.